Altinn/altinn-studio-docs/content/notifications/send-notifications/developer-guides/send-email-notifications/_index.en.md

 - 400 Bad Request: The request was invalid.

   Refer to problem details in response body for further information.
-- 401 Unauthorized: Indicates a missing, invalid or expired authorization header or that app is not authorized to publish events for the provided source.
+- 401 Unauthorized: Indicates a missing, invalid or expired authorization header.
-- 403 Forbidden: Indicates that Platform Access Token is missing or invalid.
+- 403 Forbidden: Indicates that required scope or Platform Access Token is missing or invalid.

 ## Examples